CANITEY/obsidian/2 - Source Material/Videos/Git by Prime.md

 git diff -> show the change between the current working tree, and the last commit
 ```

-## When to reset/revert that is the qu
+## When to reset/revert that is the question
+**reset** when you work at your own changes nothing public until the moment you decide to reset
+**revert** when you want to respect your coworkers

 # Appendix